Nicola Sturgeon ends marriage to former SNP chief executive Peter Murrell

 Ms Sturgeon has previously described the police investigation into SNP finances as “traumatic” and said she could not have anticipated the drama of her husband’s arrest in her “worst nightmares”.

-As part of their investigation, Police Scotland seized a campervan bought by the party but apparently never used.
+As part of their investigation, Police Scotland seized a luxury campervan, thought to be worth more than £110,000, bought by the party but apparently never used.

 Police Scotland launched an investigation into the SNP’s finances in July 2021 after receiving complaints about how donations were used.